java-a/lab11/README.md

 ## Aspose.Cells

 The following code is used to get the value in a certain cell using `Aspose.Cells`.
-Run the sample code from `test/TestCSVParser.java` (you might need to right click on `lib/aspose-cells-16.11.0.jar` and add as library).
+Run the sample code from `test/TestCSVParser.java`.
 Try it yourself!

 ```java
 //Instantiate LoadOptions specified by the LoadFormat.